 14. Motswari Game Lodge

-Motswari Private Game Reserve promises an intimate, elegant safari experience in big game country.
+Motswari Private Game Reserve and Game Lodge promise an intimate, elegant safari experience in big game country.
 Game drives and walking safaris through this wildlife-rich region are an exciting treat as you’re sure to see not only the famous Big 5, but also the rare African wild dog and cheetah.
-When not out exploring the reserve, Motswari Game Lodge’s spacious, stylishly appointed suites are the perfect place to unwind and relax before enjoying a scrumptious candle-lit dinner in the bush under a canopy of stars.
+When not out exploring the reserve, the affordable game lodge’s spacious, stylishly appointed suites are the perfect place to unwind and relax before enjoying a scrumptious candle-lit dinner in the bush under a canopy of stars.

 Madikwe Private Game Reserve